Guide to Work, Study, Travel and Living Abroad

 Camping in Europe

-In France and Spain, for example, the campgrounds are government rated much like the hotels.
+For example, the campgrounds are government-rated in France and Spain, much like the hotels.
 A top-rated campground can have far more amenities than a standard tourist-level hotel that costs much more nightly.
-It is not uncommon, in fact, to find some pretty amazing amenities, particularly at campgrounds in popular beach towns.
-You can find campgrounds with pools,
+It is not uncommon, in fact, to find some pretty impressive amenities, particularly at campgrounds in popular beach towns.
+You can find campgrounds with pools.
+You can even camp without camping since many campgrounds have cabins or furnished recreational vehicles for rent.

 RV Rental in Europe

 You also get the extra benefit of avoiding an added transportation cost for a car (although gas prices are no insignificant consideration, particularly with an RV that uses so much, albeit the cheaper diesel variety).
+Increasingly, hybrid and electric cars are also an option.

 Related Topics